vcampmany/mcv-m5/week_summaries/week2.md

 | Wide RN scratch      | 0.1635 | 0.9751 |
 | Wide RN finetunning  | 0.1316 | 0.9821 |

+The Wide Resnet used in the experiments is the WRN-50-2-bottleneck model used by the author on the Imagenet dataset, which achieves an error rare 3% lower than the original Resnet of 50 layers.

 | KITTI             | Loss   | Accuracy  |
 | ----------------- |:------:| :-----:|
 | VGG from scratch  | x | x |